-ISO stands for International Organisation for Standardization.
+ISO stands for International Organization for Standardization.
 It is a non-governmental international federation of national standards bodies, at present comprising 140+ members, one in each country.
-The organisations aim to provide knowledge, develop organizations, inculcate innovation and provide solutions to global challenges.
+The organizations aim to provide knowledge, develop organizations, inculcate innovation and provide solutions to global challenges.
 Their objective is to promote standardization to seamlessly facilitate international trade.

 ISO comes the Greek word ‘isos’ meaning ‘equal’.

 Let’s say a girl named Priya, who is 5 Year old, loves Belgium hand-made chocolates.
 Her mother, a nutritionist, is concerned about her well-being and thus carefully gives her selected chocolates once or twice a week.